ascobercea/Project-1---Automating-ELK-Stack/README.md

 Only the Jump-Box-Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _47.221.226.237_

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by Jump-Box.
-- _TODO: Which machine did you allow to access your ELK VM?_
+- _Which machine did you allow to access your ELK VM?_
   _The Jump-Box-Provisioner VM_
 - _What was its IP address?_
   _10.0.0.4_